miguelperezcolom/mateu/README.md

 # Mateu MDD

-Mateu-mdd is a framework to create awesome applications from our java classes (lightweight Model Driven Development, aka MDD).
+Mateu-mdd is a framework to create awesome web applications from java.

+It's main target is to allow you to write your applications with the minimum code.

+For achieving this goal, Mateu MDD provides

+- a set of abstract classes and interfaces as a base framework
+- Model Driven Development (aka MDD) utilities
+- and the power of the Vaadin framework

-So, you define your data model using JPA annotated java classes and it generates a responsive web application to maintain your data.
+So, you define your whole application by using plain java clases.
+From the application structure and menus to any UI custom component.

-Beside providing CRUDs for our entities mateu-mdd allows us to publish methods from our server side classes.

-Besides looking at JPA annotation, it provides its own annotations for a fine grained control of the user interface.
+The true power of this approach comes up when you compose or extend existing appications just by using java inheritance, polimorphism and the maven dependency mechanism.

+Mateu MDD is not about deploying your application to cloud, though we see a way to do it in a chapter of the manual.

 I hope you like it ;)

-## Manual
+## The user manual

 Please go to [https://github.com/miguelperezcolom/mateu-mdd/wiki]